 Hawaiian islands only experience notable demand dips in January and February, but the bounce back is quick.
 Consider those months an ideal time to get a new vacation rental five-star ready, and to plan for any annual maintenance down the line.

-Between the heat and high humidity in Hawaii’s most popular travel seasons, our Real Estate Services (RES) team says air conditioning is a hot commodity for a property on any island.
+Between the heat and high humidity in Hawaii’s most popular travel seasons, our real estate experts say air conditioning is a hot commodity for a property on any island.
 Pools are also a major perk, as are outdoor spaces with large decks so guests can embrace the surrounding natural beauty without leaving home.

 Also, no matter what property type you go for (say, a quaint inland cottage or a tried-and-true beach house), Hawaii travelers love resort-style vibes.
 It’s wise to upgrade spaces with luxe touches like smart TVs and WiFi, and to bring local charm to your indoor decor so guests can have a more authentic vacation.
 You can also provide welcome gifts, along with kid-friendly amenities to up the ante on your top-notch service.

-Our RES team says short-term rental regulations have intensified across many of the Hawaiian islands over the last few years.
+Our experts say short-term rental regulations have intensified across many of the Hawaiian islands over the last few years.
 So it’s important to research market-specific restrictions and work with local agents who specialize in vacation rental to prepare for the process.

-The Big Island, for instance, restricts rentals in certain zones, while Maui and Kauai put parameters on lengths of stay.
-Other islands, like Kauai, require at least three or even four permits before giving approval to operate.
+The Big Island, for instance, restricts rentals in certain zones, while Kauai puts parameters on lengths of stay and requires at least three or even four permits before giving approval to operate.

 Honolulu has a full ban in place on all new short-term rentals.
 This is why — despite common interest in Honolulu investment properties — we’re not recommending a vacation rental investment on the island of Oahu.

-Though regulations can introduce more legwork upfront, a Hawaii investment property — particularly on the islands of Maui, Kauai, and Big Island — can be worth the effort with the right due diligence and vacation rental experts on your side.
+Though regulations can introduce more legwork upfront, a Hawaii investment property — particularly on the islands of Kauai and Big Island — can be worth the effort with the right due diligence and vacation rental experts on your side.

 Kauai is an adventurer’s paradise.
 With a bit less tourism infrastructure than other Hawaiian islands, the Garden Isle feels more untouched and rugged — making it ideal for travelers wanting to go off the beaten path and escape crowds.